jbellsey/redux-model-utils/docs/actions.md

 * `async` or `thunk`: these are synonyms, and they are mutually exclusive, along with `reducer`.
 (You must provide exactly one key out of the three.)
 You do not modify the store directly in an async thunk.
 Instead, you can run asynchronous operations and fire off normal actions as needed.
-It takes a single parameter, an object containing the parameters defined in `params`.
+It takes two parameters: (1) an object containing the parameters defined in `params`, and the model's slice of the store `state`.
 The return value of your thunk is passed back to the caller, to make it easy to chain promises.

 * `actionType`: optionally indicate the action type (string) to be used for this action.
    See the discussion above.